openvinotoolkit/training_extensions/tensorflow_toolkit/text_recognition/README.md

     --weights_path some_pre_trained_weights
 ```

 ## Export to OpenVINO™ Intermediate Representation (IR)

-To run the model via OpenVINO™ , freeze TensorFlow graph and then convert it to OpenVINO™  Intermediate Representation
+To run the model via OpenVINO™, freeze TensorFlow graph and then convert it to OpenVINO™ Intermediate Representation
 (IR) using Model Optimizer:

 ```bash